Prof. Dr. James Dorson

 “American Myths and Literary Counternarratives”, Wi/Se 2009/2010.
 B.A. seminar.

-Member of the research network “Narrative Liminality and/in the Formation of American Modernities” (funded by the DFG, 2018-2020)
+Past member of the DFG Research Network “Narrative Liminality and/in the Formation of American Modernities” (2018-2020)

 Current Research Project